-The Chicago School of Professional Psychology (TCSPP) is committed to the protection and confidentiality of student educational records, adhering to the guidelines established by the Family Educational Rights and Privacy Act (FERPA) - a federal guideline established to regulate access and maintenance of student educational records.
+The Chicago School of Professional Psychology (TCSPP) is committed to the protection and confidentiality of student education records, adhering to the guidelines established by the Family Educational Rights and Privacy Act (FERPA).
+FERPA is a federal rule governing access and maintenance of student education records.
 FERPA grants a student certain rights with respect to the education record, including the right to inspect the education record, to request an amendment of the record that the student believes is inaccurate, and the right to control disclosures of the record except to the extent that FERPA authorizes disclosure without consent.
-It is important to note that all rights to access move to the student when that student is in a post-secondary education institution; parents, spouses, and significant others have no inherent right to access to student educational records.
-Educational records include, with certain exceptions, all records maintained in any medium, which can identify the student.
+It is important to note that all rights to access move to the student when that student is in a post-secondary education institution; parents, spouses, and significant others have no inherent right to access student education records.
+Education records include, with certain exceptions, all records maintained in any medium, which can identify the student.

 U.S. Department of Education FERPA Guide

 The education record includes a range of information about a student that is maintained by TCSPP in any recorded way, such as handwriting, print, computer media, video or audio tape, film, microfilm, and microfiche.
 Examples are:

 Personal notes made by teachers and other school officials that are not shared with others are not considered part of the education records.
 Additionally, law enforcement records created and maintained by a school or district's law enforcement unit are not education records.